Guide to Social Proof Marketing, Psychology, and Examples

-Social proof is a roof-term for at least the following: user generated content (UGC), word of mouth, testimonials, video testimonials, reviews, fear of missing out, and many more.
+Social proof is a roof-term for things like: user-generated content (UGC), word of mouth, testimonials, video testimonials, reviews, fear of missing out, and many more.

 After reading this article you’ll:

-1. Understand the principles of how social proof affects us
+- Understand how social proof actually affects behavior

 Robert B. Cialdini is probably the most cited person on this matter, because he’s globally referred to as the “Godfather of Influence” thanks to his extensive research on the psychology of influence.